-Medicare Part D plans may place covered prescription drugs into tiers.
+Medicare Part D plans may work by placing covered prescription drugs into tiers.
 Medications on a higher tier may have a copayment.
 Common tiers are as follows:

 If you don’t have Medicare Part D, you will have prescription drug coverage from Medicare Part A and Part B in limited cases.
 Medicare Part A may pay for prescription drugs you receive as a hospital inpatient, and Medicare Part B may pay for certain prescription drugs you receive as a patient in a doctor’s office, such as infusion drugs.
 Medicare Part B may also cover some vaccines.
 However, most of the prescription drugs you take at home are not covered.
 Without Medicare Part D, you may have to pay the majority of your prescription drug costs out of pocket.